Krayfighter/nscalc/README.md

 for windows ### expoerimental

+step 1, choosing installation method

+do you have git installed? if you do, but if you do not know the answer to that quaestion, the answer is no, and in that case use the following setup

 either download and unzip from https://github.com/Krayfighter/nscalc.git

-ir if git is installed -> git clone https://github.com/Krayfighter/nscalc.git
+if git is installed -> git clone https://github.com/Krayfighter/nscalc.git

 then